 6 – The ecophysiology of plants and the plant's ecophysiological function

 Plant ecophysiology examines the adaptation of the physiology of organisms to environmental conditions, for example, with respect to native plants of the caatinga region, three mechanisms for adaptation to drought were observed: the resistance of the species that keep their leaves in the dry period, like the jua (Zizyphus joazeiro Mart.); the tolerance of the deciduous species that lose their leaves during the dry season, like the umbu tree (Spondias tuberosa Arr.Cam) and the escape of annual plants that complement the phenological cycle during the rainy season, like Brachiaria plantaginea Hitchc., commonly known as Digitaria spp.
 (Araújo Filho & Carvalho, 1997).
-Many species of the Caatinga region exert rigid control of transpiration, mainly, by the closing speed of their stomata as a reaction to the increase in the deficit of vapor in the atmosphere even under favorable conditions of soil moisture (Ecophysiology of Plants of the Caatinga.
+Many species of the caatinga region exert rigid control of transpiration, mainly, by the closing speed of their stomata as a reaction to the increase in the deficit of vapor in the atmosphere even under favorable conditions of soil moisture (Ecophysiology of Plants of the Caatinga.
 José Eduardo Pinheiro Lima Filho, 27th Northeast Botany Congress, 2004).

 From the above definition, the importance is clear of the right choice of species that our planting will be comprised of, because they need to have the necessary instruments to withstand several factors where they grow, like low fertility, soil compaction, prolonged waterlogging of the soil, or prolonged drought, low temperatures or high temperatures and insolation.
 Hence the importance of Valivov's work.
-We need to find out what the context of the origin of the plants that we are using, to reproduce this context and lessen the stress of the plants.
+We need to find out what is the context of the origin of the plants that we are using, to reproduce this context and lessen the stress of the plants.
 Knowing the plants in depth with which we can shape our plantations and thus rid ourselves of ready-made recipes.

 It is not enough to just know which plants belong to our biome, because due to the accelerated process of destruction of all the biomes in Brazil and the world, which has contributed to global warming and climate change, what we are witnessing is a profound change in the climate in each biome.
 Vast areas of the Amazon have become savannah in large areas of the cerrado region, in the last 4 years (2014 to 2017), it rained half the historical average, reminding us of the caatinga region.
 Plants from the cerrado grow in many degraded areas of the Mata Atlântica region.